Domaine La Suffrène - Bandol blanc 2024

 Nose

-Expressive aromas of white-fleshed fruit with floral notes
+Expressive with aromas of white-fleshed fruits and floral notes

 Mouth

-Long, delicate, notes of white peach and fennel, fine and elegant
+Long, delicate, notes of white peach and fennel, refined and elegant

 Serve